Boot Scoot Cruiser

 - High center-of-gravity design

-Boot Scoots bikes are one of the cheapest metal bikes on the market as they are often found on daily deal sites for around $50 to $60.
+Boot Scoot‘s bikes are some of the cheapest metal bikes on the market as they are often found on daily deal sites for around $50 to $60.
 Both models have a lightweight steel frame without the option for a brake.
 The cheap cost is due to cheaper components, but the manufacture’s warranty covers any broken parts.
 The Zoomer has foam tires on plastic rims, while the Cruiser has air tires on steel rims.

 Boot Scoots Pros: